YektaLeblebici/iamyekta/content/post/cutting-the-red-ribbon.md

 Under the hood, it's a beautiful static website, generated with Hugo.
 I created a Hugo theme from HTML5UP's "Stellar" CSS template and made a few customizations on top of it. [^3] It's deployed with Docker Compose, and all of this process is wrapped in a tiny Makefile.
 To add a new post, all I have to do is to write my post in a Markdown file and run `make build`.

 By the way, if you like this website, and wish you had your own: all you have to do is to [fork my repository](https://github.com/YektaLeblebici/iamyekta).
 Everything is configurable, so you can just remove my name from `config.yml` and remove my posts from the `content/` directory, then it's all yours!

-PS: This is my first time blogging in English.
-There will be some grammatical errors and questionable word choices.
-Please go easy on me. :smiley:
+## Update: 2019 facelift

+I made a facelift for my blog, a year after I published this post.
+Now it's a slightly customized version of Lithium theme, with a few minor changes here and there.

+If you like it, you can still have it by [forking my repository](https://github.com/YektaLeblebici/iamyekta).

 [^1]: MeeGo Turkey was an initiative to help non-tech people and developers get on-board to Linux-based mobile devices.